Prototype vs Production Tooling: A Complete Guide

 Processing difference

-Prototyping process is relying on mechanical machining, resulting in shorter manufacturing cycles and lower costs.
+• Prototype tooling: Relies on mechanical machining, resulting in shorter manufacturing cycles and lower costs, with less emphasis on advanced heat or surface treatments.

-Utilizes state-of-the-art techniques such as CNC machining and EDM for optimal precision.
-Along with heat treatment and surface treatment processes, to ensure precision and mold performance.
+• Production tooling: Utilizes state-of-the-art techniques like CNC machining and EDM, paired with heat treatment and surface finishing, to ensure maximum precision and mold longevity.

-It takes 5 weeks to several months; it depends on the mold size and construction complexes
+• Production tooling: Typically takes 5 weeks to several months, depending on mold size and construction complexity.

 Customizable Prototype Tooling Solutions